Zenovations/knockout-sync/README.md

 {String or Array} Required.
 Key used to identify records in the database.
 If a composite ID is to be used, multiple field names may be specified using an array.

+#### options.sortField

+{String or Array} If provided, records are sorted by the Store according to this field or fields.
+It is up to the store how this is arranged.
+For instance, SQL databases may retrieve results using an ORDER BY clause.

+The FirebaseStore converts the values to an integer equivalent and stores them with a priority to achieve sorting.

+Some stores might (theoretically) have to retrieve the results as a whole and sort them manually, assuming they have no way to enforce ordered data sets.

 #### options.autosave

 {Boolean|Array=false} When true, records are automatically stored each time any value in the record